New development brings energy into iconic downtown Saint Paul

 In 2014, Seven Corners Hardware, a cornerstone of the neighborhood, decided to close its doors.
 Recognizing the potential of the site – its location near the Xcel Energy Center, the Ordway Center for the Performing Arts and more, and the feel and history of the neighborhood – Opus shared its vision for a reimagined Seven Corners with the city of Saint Paul.
 Seven Corners’ next chapter needed high-density mixed-use development, lively pedestrian activity and thoughtful planning to showcase all the city had to offer.

 Named Oxbō, referencing the u-shaped bend in the Mississippi River as it flows through downtown Saint Paul, the development includes 191 new residential units – a combination of studio, one- and two-bedroom apartments and three-bedroom, townhouse-style residences.
-High-end amenities, including an outdoor courtyard featuring a pool, hot tub, bocce ball and grill areas and a terrace-level patio and club room with river views, will fill a need by bringing luxury living back to downtown Saint Paul.
+High-end amenities, including an outdoor courtyard featuring a pool, hot tub, bocce ball and grill areas and a terrace-level patio and club room with river views, fills a need by bringing luxury living back to downtown Saint Paul.

 From the project’s inception, collaboration with community members and city officials has ensured the development meets the needs of the neighborhood both aesthetically and functionally.
-Enhancing the neighborhood’s pedestrian activity and commerce, the new development will feature 11,500 square feet of ground-level retail space.
+Enhancing the neighborhood’s pedestrian activity and commerce, the new development features 11,500 square feet of ground-level retail space.
 The design of the exterior presents a good balance between the modern architecture of the Xcel Energy Center and the historic feel of the Irvine Park neighborhood.

 Through strong collaboration with the city, community members and business leaders, Opus is contributing to the continued growth of downtown Saint Paul.